13. [Course]: Exposing a Database on the Web with Spring MVC

 import java.util.List;

-import spring.client.entities.Category;
+import spring.client.entities.Categorie;

-import spring.client.entities.Product;
+import spring.client.entities.Produit;

 public interface IDao {

-// Delete all products
+// removal of all products

-public void deleteAllProducts();
+public void deleteAllProduits();

-// Get all products
+// all products obtained

-// insert a list of categories
+// inserting a list of categories

-public List<Category> addCategories(List<Category> categories);
+public List<Categorie> addCategories(List<Categorie> categories);

-// Delete all categories
+// delete all categories

 public void deleteAllCategories();

-// Update a list of categories
+// updating a list of categories

-public List<Category> updateCategories(List<Category> categories);
+public List<Categorie> updateCategories(List<Categorie> categories);

-// Get all categories
+// obtaining all categories

-public List<Category> getAllCategories();
+public List<Categorie> getAllCategories();

-// a specific product
+// a special product

-// a specific category
+// a special category

 }